 You can also choose where each public works project is built.
 Just like with your house, Isabelle will follow you around until you decide where to build the project in question.
 Once you’ve made your choice, a character called Lloid will appear to collect donations.
 When the donation limit is met, the project will begin construction and be completed overnight.
 After completing a public works project, Isabelle will ask if you’d like to participate in a ceremony to celebrate the completion of the project.

 There are several major public works projects that must be unlocked before you can even begin to collect donations.
-The criteria for each is below:
+The criteria for each are below:

 Museum Renovation: 198,000 Bells